 Veggies include onions, zucchini and much more.
 Meals include steamed or fried rice, salad and soup.
 It is important to have prepared the vegetables before cooking them.

-Teppanyaki grills are not only reserved to commercial places, they can be used privately as long as it is within the outdoors.
+Teppanyaki grills are not only reserved for commercial places, but they can also be used privately as long as it is within the outdoors.

-When grilling you meat and vegetables on a grill plate, like with Teppanyaki, you need to use some type of oil to put on the plate.
-Here’s what’s best to use:
+When grilling your meat and vegetables on a grill plate, like with Teppanyaki, you need to use some type of oil to put on the plate.

-A Soybean oil is the most chosen oil to stir fry the ingredients on a Teppanyaki grill.
-Often times stir frying noodles or cabbage with sliced meat is prepared with vegetable oil or animal fat and you see the use of a mixture of both fat and vegetable oil a lot.
+Soybean oil is the most chosen oil to stir fry the ingredients on a Teppanyaki grill.
+Often times stir-frying noodles or cabbage with sliced meat is prepared with vegetable oil or animal fat and you see the use of a mixture of both fat and vegetable oil a lot.

 Cleaning and using your Teppanyaki grill

-- To remove food residues, add some water round the cooking station.
-Reheat until there is bubbling when the water is disturbed.
+- To remove food residues, add some water around the cooking station.
+Reheat until there is some clear bubbling in the water going on.

-- Tongs should be used to grasp the paper towel or rag since the surface and liquids are still hot.
+- Tongs should be used to grasp a paper towel or rag since the surface and liquids are still hot.
 Continue cleaning until all remaining food particles are gone.

 - The stubborn stains should be removed when the surface is cold.
 Utilize a non-scratch nylon mesh cleaning pad.